 Government relations & regulatory issues.

 Politicians and government authorities influence the development and availability of the network infrastructure, technologies and services that are required for future ICT solutions such as cloud computing.
 Not only does this directly impact the competitiveness of telecommunications companies, it also impacts business in general, which relies on having a fast network infrastructure as well as state-of-the-art telecommunications services.
-In addition to economic factors, networks and services are considerably important for maintaining a sense of community in society.
+In addition to economic factors, networks and services are of considerable importance for maintaining a sense of community in society.
 Decision-makers from parliaments, authorities and governments need the exchange of ideas with representatives of society and companies to help them tackle these challenges.
-Both the Bundestag, the lower house of the German Parliament, and the German federal government sought dialog on the revision of the German Telecommunications Act during the reporting period.
-That is why Deutsche Telekom engages in active, constant dialog with interested stakeholders from politics and the general public.
+Communication was also key during the preparation phase of the new Telecommunications Act, which was approved and went into effect during the reporting period.
+That is why Deutsche Telekom engages in active, ongoing dialog with interested stakeholders from politics and the general public.

-Our partners from parliaments, governments and other organizations need to uphold their independence and integrity.
-This principle is codified in Telekom's employee guidelines, which were revised in early 2011.
-For example, they prohibit donations to political institutions in Germany as well as non-transparent influential practices.
-By adhering to these guidelines, we are able to base our political communication on facts, expertise, credibility and integrity.
-Deutsche Telekom also ensures transparency by having registered in the public lobbyist register in Brussels with all the required information.
-This is the basis for recipients to experience our political communication as authentic and trustworthy, so that it can be taken into account in opinion-building processes in the political arena and society.
+Our partners from parliaments, governments and non-profit organizations need to uphold their independence and integrity.
+This principle is codified in Telekom's employee guidelines which were revised in early 2011.
+For example, they prohibit donations to political institutions in Germany as well as non-transparent attempts to exercise influence.
+These guidelines make sure that we base our political communication on facts, expertise, credibility and integrity.
+Deutsche Telekom is also registered with all the required information in the public transparency register for lobbyists in Brussels.
+This is the basis for recipients to experience information provided by Telekom as authentic and trustworthy, so that it can be assimilated in opinion-building processes in the political arena and society.